 ‘Everything to Everybody’ Project Themes

-Project Director Professor Ewan Fernie introduces the 6 core themes of the project.
-Each of the themes offers a way of ‘slicing through’ the collections.
-Each brings (1) elements from Birmingham’s historic Shakespeare collection together with (2) the uniquely progressive historical ethos of democratic inclusion it expresses, offering (3) a meaningful point of connection for Birmingham communities now.
+In this series of downloadable articles, Project Director Professor Ewan Fernie introduces the 6 core themes of the project.
+Each of the themes offers an insight into the collections as well as bringing elements from Birmingham’s historic Shakespeare collection together with the uniquely progressive historical ethos of democratic inclusion it expresses and offering a meaningful point of connection for Birmingham communities now.

 These themes are intended as useful background information for people and communities to use and build on as they wish.
 We welcome new responses to Birmingham’s forgotten Shakespearean heritage.